 One of the most important features of a lounge is food.
 KLM is upping its game substantially in the food department.
 Before, when coming through AMS, I ate as little as possible in the KLM lounges.
 There was little to eat, basically soup, cheese and cold cuts, and little variety over the years.
 In addition to these tried-and-true KLM favorites, the buffet now includes warm entrees and side dishes.

 Perhaps the most noteworthy food-related change is that KLM is adding an ala carte restaurant.
 According to the KLM rep, the restaurant will be the responsibility of a starred chef from the Rijksmuseum.
 Food in the restaurant will come at a charge.
 I look forward to trying it.
-Although the completion of the restaurant and lounge opening was schedule for March 2019, KLM now states the lounge will not be open fully until this summer.
+Although the completion of the restaurant and lounge opening was schedule for March 2019, the rep I spoke with states the lounge will not be open fully until this summer.

 Another huge improvement is adding a bar on the upper level.